-This recipe was published by the Dietitians of Canada in a cook book titled "Cook!" with 275 recipes that "celebrate food from field to table" by Mary Sue Wais.
-No, I am not a dietitian!
-But there it is on page 348 titled as Carrot and Almond Cake, and there is a full page photo of it and a smaller one on the back cover.
+My Swiss Carrot Cake recipe was published by the Dietitians of Canada in a book titled "Cook!" among 275 recipes that "celebrate food from field to table".
+I am not a dietitian, but there it is on page 348 titled as Carrot and Almond Cake.
+There is a full page photo in the book and a smaller one on the back cover.

-I baked this as a bar cake, but the recipe is perfectly suitable for a two layer lake.
+I baked it in a 9x13 inch rectangular pan, but the recipe is perfectly suitable for a 9-inch two layer cake.

 1- 3/4 cup carrots, freshly grated